 Andrew Karpie – Bio

-Andrew Karpie is an SIA Affiliate Analyst, covering online staffing, the human cloud and other areas of staffing technology.
+Andrew Karpie is a Staffing Industry Analysts Affiliate Analyst, covering online staffing, the human cloud and other areas of staffing technology.
 He has an extensive background as an analyst, manager, and consultant at the intersection of IT and services industries.
 He holds an MS in Quantitative Policy Analysis from Carnegie Mellon University.
-Further information on SIA is available at www.staffingindustry.com
+Further information on SIA is available at http://www.staffingindustry.com/